mikegcoleman/docker101-linux/part-3/README.md

 round-trip min/avg/max = 0.088/0.106/0.122 ms
 ```

 Something to notice is that it was not necessary to specify an IP address.
-Docker has a built in DNS that resolved `alpine_host` to the correct address.
+Docker has a built in DNS that resolved `alpine_client` to the correct address.

 Being able to network containers on a single host is not extremely useful.
 It might be fine for a simple test envrionment, but production environments require the ability provide the scalability and fault tolerance that comes from having multiple interconnected hosts.

-This is where overlay networking comes in
+This is where overlay networking comes in.

 ### Overlay Neworking Overview